Networking For Your MBA Applications

 How to Get Started

 There really isn’t a wrong way to start building your MBA network.
-However, if we had to recommend an ideal network, it would be comprised of: (1) current students and/or alums from your target schools, (2) colleagues/former classmates/mentors with MBAs, and (3) people in your target post-MBA industry/function.
+However, an ideal network includes three groups.
+First, current students and alums from your target schools.
+Second, colleagues and mentors with MBAs.
+Third, people in your target post-MBA industry.
 (Note that these three categories are not mutually exclusive – most likely one person will fall into more than one bucket.)

 Start with your existing network and think of people who fall into one or more of these categories.
 Then reach out to them for a phone call or COVID-friendly coffee.
 After each meeting, be sure to ask that person to connect you with someone else from his/her network who could be helpful in your application process.
 Then repeat.

-Even if you know current students or alums from your target schools, you should also engage with the schools directly.
+Even if you know students or alums, engage with the schools directly too.
 With school visits still on hold, this can be as easy as attending a webinar hosted by admissions.
 These are great opportunities to hear what the schools believe are their selling points while giving you a chance to ask questions.
 It also indicates to the adcom that you’re serious about their program and have made the effort to get to know them.

 If this seems like a lot of work, it is!
 But it should be fun.
 After all, an expanded network is one of the most valuable benefits of an MBA.
 Getting started on this during the application process will only give you a head start once you arrive on campus in the fall.
 Best of luck!